uc-cdis/metadata-service/docs/metadata_adapters.md

 results = {"results": []}
 ```
 where each entry in the array is a JSON/Python dict.
 This function typically
 requires the least custom code.
 Feel free to use the existing set of adapters as a guide.
+The code can be found in [adapters.py](https://github.com/uc-cdis/metadata-service/blob/chore/add_adapter_doc/src/mds/agg_mds/adapters.py)

 The second function ```normalizeToGen3MDSFields``` is usually quite
 simple to code, and usually requires an additional function which is named ```addGen3ExpectedFields```.
 The code below is very typical for an adapter.